 The Victorian Government recently introduced new laws into parliament this week that will stop historical care and protection orders being treated as convictions or findings of guilt, and require police to remove them from their records.

-CIJ Associate Director - Research, Innovation and Reform Stan Winford and RMIT College of Business Professor Bronwyn Naylor attended at the ceremony held at the Sydney Opera House.
+Centre for Innovative Justice Associate Director - Research, Innovation and Reform, Stan Winford, and RMIT College of Business Professor Bronwyn Naylor attended at the ceremony held at the Sydney Opera House.